TrentTrentTrent/samuelhook/features.md

   * Silent aim mode ( Rage, Legit )
   * Killaura ( Automatically hits the closest player in the Aura Range you select )
   * Auto parry ( Automatically parries whenever the player swings in Parry Range )
+  * Infinite melee range ( Lets killaura hit people from a very far distance )
   * Parry mode ( Rage, Legit )
   * Fake swing ( Tricks some auto parries )
-  * Auto finish ( Automatically finishes player in range that's downed )
+  * Auto glory ( Automatically finishes player in range that's downed )
   * Whitelist friends ( Makes it so all combat features don't affect people that are your friends on roblox )
+  * Anti head ( Removes your head on the server )
   * Head extender ( Expands the head hitbox of all players - makes it easier to hit them )
   * Range extender ( Kind of like a silent aim but for melees - makes it easier to hit them )